raum-dellamorte/java2mirah/README.md

 * current behaviour ignores anything after the class name.

 Fix issue with translation effecting literal strings.
-* As of now, if a word in a literal string is the same as an instance variable (field), it will get an @ placed in front of it as if it were a reference to that variable instead of just a work in a literal string.
+* As of now, if a word in a literal string is the same as an instance variable (field), it will get an @ placed in front of it as if it were a reference to that variable instead of just a word in a literal string.

 Add command line options for tasks like:
 * translate multiple specific files without doing all.